Published on , last updated on

 A public transit option is taking BART to Berryessa / North San Jose Station.
 However, from there it is still about 40 miles to the park entrance, most of it along Coyote Creek Trail.

-All food need to be brought in, there are no services at the Hunting Hollow entrance.
+All food needs to be brought in, there are no services at the Hunting Hollow entrance.
 The larger population centers nearby will provide plenty of options, including several REI store locations.

 Water can be tricky, especially after periods of not much rain, however it seems that the various lakes and ponds seem to be somewhat reliable as a water source.
 Water treatment (boiling, filtering) is a prerequisite before drinking.